 CAUTION!
 Be sure to stop the blade when returning the carriage.
 This will not only prevent the blade from being pulled off and ruined by a wood sliver, but also will increase the life of the blade.
-See Section 2.16 for optional procedure for Super series mills.

-- 3. Return the carriage to the front of the mill by turning the carriage forward/reverse switch down.
+- Return the carriage to the front of the mill by turning the carriage forward/reverse switch down.
 The power feed motor will bypass the carriage feed rate switch and the carriage will automatically return at the fastest speed available.
-Always disengage the blade before returning the carriage for the next cut.
-See Section 2.16 for optional procedure for Super series mills. - 4.
+Always disengage the blade before returning the carriage for the next cut. - 4.
 Make sure that the blade does not catch on the end of the log.
 Raise the carriage slightly to make sure the blade clears the log when returned.
 HINT: Try to stop the blade while the heel of the blade is still on the log.
 Then bring the carriage back without adjusting the blade up.
 This lets you keep the blade at the current height setting so you can make the next blade height adjustment more quickly.